NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 3. Climate change in the Caribbean poses a major threat to the islands in the Caribbean.
 The largest environmental changes are the rise in sea level, stronger hurricanes, longer dry seasons and shorter wet seasons.
 [Studies said](https://www.cbsnews.com/news/climate-change-may-make-extreme-hurricane-rainfall-five-times-more-likely-study-says/) that climate change may make extreme hurricane rainfall 5 times more likely.

 It has to be mentioned that it's scientifically not accurate to state that people flee only because of climate change reasons.
 It's often a complicated mix of socio-economic factors.
 Natural disasters might be only the icing of the cake.
-For example, the natural environment of the Gulf nations would be an impossible living environment for a economically weaker civilisation that depend on agriculture and low-level manufacturing.
+For example, the natural environment of the Gulf nations would be an impossible living environment for a economically weaker civilisation that depends on agriculture and low-level manufacturing.

 But it poses no risk to the extremely rich Gulf nations that only export crude oil and oil products and import everything else, including their work-force.
 But still, it's utter ecological [madness to create cities such as Dubai](https://www.youtube.com/watch?v=tJuqe6sre2I) in such inhospitable regions.